microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/externalgroup-post-members.md

 }
 ```

-### <a name="example-2-add-an-azure-active-directory-group-as-a-member"></a>Exemplo 2: adicionar um grupo do Azure Active Directory como membro
+### <a name="example-2-add-an-azure-active-directory-group-as-a-member"></a>Exemplo 2: Adicionar um grupo do Azure Active Directory como membro

 ### <a name="request"></a>Solicitação